richard-scott/dircmd/README.md

     $ cd ~/my_next_great_application
     $ source env/bin/activate

 Now you can carry on where you left off, but what if you could reduce your typing down to just 42% of that.
-With dircmd helping, you can reduce this to just 3 commands:
+With _**dircmd**_ helping you can reduce this to just 3 commands:

     $ cd ~/my_next_great_application
     $ pip install <something>